 Service & Facilities

-There are 45 rooms at the lodge, all have hypnotic views of the surrounding valley, gardens and patios and most enjoy a creative heating system which uses heat-radiating stone slabs warmed by the lodge’s own geothermal energy sources.
-There are double, triple or quadruple rooms but the spacious suites are definitely to be recommended; they have beautiful terraces perfectly positioned to make the most of those stunning vistas.
+There are 45 rooms at the lodge, all have hypnotic views of the surrounding valley, gardens, and patios and most enjoy a creative heating system that uses heat-radiating stone slabs warmed by the lodge’s own geothermal energy sources.
+There are double, triple, or quadruple rooms but the spacious suites are definitely to be recommended; they have beautiful terraces perfectly positioned to make the most of those stunning vistas.

 Food & Drink